A guide to picking the right brand colors

 When you’re choosing your brand colors, start with the basics.
 To get started, you’ll need to pick a primary color that represents your brand.
 Then, if needs be, you can pick secondary and tertiary colors.
 It’s important not to select too many colors, as this will convolute your brand image and confuse people.

 Think about what type of company you are.
 Do you want to be a youthful brand that appeals to teenagers?
 Do you want to be a sports brand for women?
-Or do you want to be a classy, upmarket clothing brand?
+Or do you want to be an eCommerce store sports brand for women??
 The type of brand that you appear to be will be directly influenced by the colors you choose.
 For more information on color theory and symbolism, read our ‘Creative Ideas to Increase Sales‘ e-book.

 Achieving brand recognition using colors

 Once customers become familiar with the brand colors that you use, they will start to remember them and they will expect to see them every time they visit your store or website.